colyseus/docs/docs/server/room.md

 ### `setState (object)`

-Set the new room state.
+Set the new room state instance.

 **Using plain JavaScript object as the state**